SAP-samples/partner-reference-application/Tutorials/34a-S4HC-Integration.md

 ### Test Locally

+The goal of local tests is to connect to integrated ERP systems without using destinations.
+Therefore, you need to adjust the code slightly, as shown below:

+1. To edit the development credentials in the [*package.json*](../../../tree/main-multi-tenant-features/package.json) file, replace the placeholders `{{S4HC-hostname}}`, `{{test-user}}`, `{{test-password}}` with the information of your ERP test system.

+> Note: In case, you do not have a user, in the next chapter it is decribed how to provide one.

-1. The *Create Project in SAP S/4HANA Cloud* button is dependent on the setup of the destinations.
-Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Project in SAP S/4HANA Cloud* button will be active.
-To test this button locally, in _connectorS4HC.js_, method _createConnectorInstance_, change the value of **connector.isConnectedIndicator** to **true** after the connector instance is created:
+2. The *Create Project in SAP S/4HANA Cloud* button is dependent on the setup of the destinations in the consumer subaccount.
+During local testing, the destinations are not available.
+In order to test this button locally, the value of **connector.isConnectedIndicator** in [_connectorS4HC.js_._createConnectorInstance_](../../../tree/main-multi-tenant-features/srv/poetryslam/connector/connectorS4HC.js) needs to be changed to **true** after the connector instance is created:

     ```javascript
     const connector = new ConnectorS4HC(data);
     connector.isConnectedIndicator = true;
     ```

-    > Note: This change is required as the *isConnectedIndicator* value is dependent on the setup of destinations.
-Destinations only work on a deployed application and cannot be tested locally.
+    > Note: Once the destinations are correctly configured and the application is deployed to SAP BTP Cloud Foundry runtime, the *Create Project in SAP S/4HANA Cloud* button will be active without this code change.

-2. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.
+3. Open a terminal and start the app with the development profile using the run command `cds watch --profile development`.

-3. Use the test users as listed in the file [*.cdsrc.json*](../../../tree/main-multi-tenant-features/.cdsrc.json).
+4. Use the test users as listed in the file [*.cdsrc.json*](../../../tree/main-multi-tenant-features/.cdsrc.json).

-4. Test the service endpoints *S4HCProjects*, *S4HCEnterpriseProjectElement*, *S4HCEntProjTeamMember*, *S4HCEntProjEntitlement*, *S4HCProjectsProcessingStatus*, and *S4HCProjectsProjectProfileCode* to SAP S/4HANA Cloud Public Edition.
+5. Test the service endpoints *S4HCProjects* to SAP S/4HANA Cloud Public Edition.
 The system returns the respective data from SAP S/4HANA Cloud Public Edition.

-5. Open the */poetryslams/webapp* web application and open one of the poetry slams.
+6. Open the */poetryslams/webapp* web application and open one of the poetry slams.

-6. Choose *Create Project in SAP S/4HANA Cloud*.
+7. Choose *Create Project in SAP S/4HANA Cloud*.
 The system creates a project in SAP S/4HANA Cloud Public Edition and displays the details in the *Project Details* section.
     > Note: The link to the project won't work in a local application.
 To test the full integration, including navigation to the SAP S/4HANA Cloud system, you will have to test with the deployed application.

-7. Test the *Service Endpoints* for *PoetrySlams* and note down the ID of the poetry slam for which you created the SAP S/4HANA Cloud Public Edition project in step 2 as **poetry-slam-ID**.
+8. Test the *Service Endpoints* for *PoetrySlams* and note down the ID of the poetry slam for which you created the SAP S/4HANA Cloud Public Edition project in step 2 as **poetry-slam-ID**.

-8. Append `(ID={{poetry-slam-ID}},IsActiveEntity=true)` to the service endpoint URL, replace the place holder *{{poetry-slam-ID}}* with the **poetry-slam-ID**, and run it again.
+9. Append `(ID={{poetry-slam-ID}},IsActiveEntity=true)` to the service endpoint URL, replace the place holder *{{poetry-slam-ID}}* with the **poetry-slam-ID**, and run it again.

-9. The system returns the record with the project ID and the SAP S/4HANA Cloud Public Edition project details as sub-node.
+10. The system returns the record with the project ID and the SAP S/4HANA Cloud Public Edition project details as sub-node.

 > Note: If you would like to use a different user, clear the browser cache first.